 Monday to Friday

-Building or renovating your home is always exciting.
-But the Development Approval process can be overwhelming.
-The following process will make the pathway to building your home easier.
+Building or renovating your home is always exciting, but the Development Approval process can be overwhelming.

 First, it’s important to gather the right information about your property.
 You should also talk to your neighbours early on in the process and relevant specialists (e.g. architect, builder, town planner) who can help you prepare your Development Application.

-Once your DA is lodged and checked, formal neighbour notification may occur.
+Once your DA has been lodged and checked, formal neighbour notification may occur.
 If notification is required for a DA, Council’s notification typically includes one or more of the following:

-Council staff will formally assess your DA.
+Under the Environmental Planning and Assessment Act 1979 (EP&A Act), all DAs must be formally assessed by Council.
 This means that the site must be inspected, applicants and neighbours engaged, reports drafted and recommendations made.